hyfshishen/hyfshishen.github.io/_pages/openings.md

 permalink: /openings
 ---

-<span style="color:red">**We have multiple openings for post-docs, PhDs, and MS students.
+<span style="color:red">**We have multiple openings for Postdocs, PhDs, and MS students.
 Please contact Prof. Jiang or Prof. Li if you are interested in their research.**</span>

 To join our research group, you should have a bachelors/masters degree in computer science/engineering/mathematics, and have performed well academically.
 Further, you should have the following skills:
 1. Good command over the English language (both spoken and written).